mattbierner/blog.mattbierner.com/_posts/2015-07-23-of-interneting-trees-with-python-and-pi.md

 >>> https://blot.re/v0/oauth2/authorize?redirect_uri=http%3A%2F%2Flocalhost%3A50000&response_type=code&client_id=55614f0630042c617481d7c3
 ```

 Once you obtain the code, call `redeem_authorization_code` to get credentials.
-Any of the token endpoint requests may raise an `blotre.TokenEndpointError` if the request fails.
+Any of the token endpoint requests may raise a `blotre.TokenEndpointError` if the request fails.

 ```python
 try: